OscarWiigh/PersonalizedStremioCatalogues/README.md

-# Stremio Catalog Add-on with Trakt OAuth
+# Personalized Catalog - Stremio Add-on

-A Stremio catalog add-on that provides personalized content recommendations by integrating:
+A Stremio add-on that provides personalized content recommendations by integrating:

 - **Trakt Recommendations**: Personalized movie and series recommendations based on your Trakt account
 - **Netflix Sweden Top 10**: Current top 10 movies in Sweden (from Netflix's official API)
-- **New & Popular**: Trending and now playing content from TMDB (The Movie Database)
 - **Watch Syncing**: Automatically marks content as watched on Trakt when you watch in Stremio

 ## Features

-- 🎯 Three distinct catalogs with movies and series
+- 🎯 Two distinct catalogs with personalized and trending content
 - 🔐 Easy OAuth authentication via web interface
 - 📝 Automatic watch syncing to Trakt
 - 💾 Smart caching to respect API rate limits
 - 🔄 Auto-fallback mechanisms for robust operation
 - 🚀 Simple local setup and Stremio integration
-- 📊 Real-time trending and personalized recommendations

 ## Prerequisites